 Trampoline Injury Prevention

 In recent years, trampoline jumping has grown in popularity as a recreational activity.
-Trampolines are now commonly found in backyards, outdoor playgrounds, trampoline parks, and physical education classes.
+Trampolines are now commonly found in backyards, outdoor playgrounds, jump parks, and physical education classes.

 Not surprisingly, along with this rise in popularity has come an increase in the number of trampoline-related injuries.
-According to the U.S. Consumer Product Safety Commission, there were nearly 295,000 medically treated trampoline injuries in 2015—this includes more than 102,000 visits to the emergency room.
+According to the U.S. Consumer Product Safety Commission, there were more than 300,000 medically treated trampoline injuries in 2018—this includes more than 110,000 visits to the emergency room.

 Causes of Trampoline Injuries

-Most trampoline injuries occur on home trampolines and more than 90 percent are sustained by children—mostly between the ages of 5 and 14.
+While most trampoline injuries occur on home trampolines, injuries sustained at jump parks tend to be more severe.
+This may be caused by the less coordinated falls and high-flying manuevers often seen at these facilities.
+Overall, more than 90 percent of trampoline injuries are sustained by children—mostly between the ages of 5 and 14.
 More than three-quarters of trampoline injuries occur when two or more children are jumping at the same time and collide.